 Features and pricing don’t matter though if your hosting doesn’t do the 1 thing it’s meant to do: serve up your website quickly every single time a visitor requests it.

-What I can measure though is how quickly the servers can serve up the requested site.
+I can measure how quickly the servers can serve up the requested site.
 The metric that I look at is TTFB – time to first byte.
 It’s the measure of how long it takes the server to acknowledge a request and serve the first byte of a website.
 I don’t look at the total load time simply because that gets into how your individual website is configured, and what type of website it is.

 GoDaddy Speed Test